thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/get-set-connector-rpc/rest.md

 - `<requestUrlExpression>` - the URL of the REST API;
 - `<value>` - the value to send.

-For example, in our case, we know that we can get the room light level from the REST API that have the URL **"http://127.0.0.1:8000/light-level"**.
+For example, in our case, we know that we can get the room light level from the REST API with the URL **"http://127.0.0.1:8000/light-level"**.
 To get the value of the room light level, run the query:

 ```bash